QuestGltAdmin/Lottery-readme/README.md

 ## **Specifics:**

 * Lottery ticket cost for 1 ticket: \~$2 USD in any Coin or Token.
-* User can purchase Lottery Tickets from any of the Token or coin He/She Holds.
+* User can purchase Lottery Tickets from any of the Token or coin with liquidity on dex platform on bsc chain He/She Holds.
 * Individual user Lottery entry limit: No overall limit, but only 100 tickets can be bought at a time.
 * Paying for one ticket will give users a random 6-digit combination with each digit being between 0-9, for e.g. “1-9-3-2-0-4”.
 Match numbers from the left to win prizes—the more numbers that match, the bigger the prize pool you'll share in.
 * Lottery uses RandomNUmberGenerator along with Hashing for true, secure randomness.